Flotomate/product_docs/source/asset-management/asset-management-notification.rst

 Different Types of Notifications
 ================================

-Flotomate gives you thirteen predefined notifications related to Asset Management.
+Motadata gives you thirteen predefined notifications related to Asset Management.
 By default all of them are turned on.
 You need admin rights to configure them and change the content of each notification.
 To view all available notifications: